 - These lists of coping mechanisms are a start to helping us understand how we address stress and other difficulties in our lives. - It's important to separate the causes from the feelings, because sometimes you are coping with how a cause of stress makes you feel.
-For example school may be a huge cause of stress, but it could be the feeling of being overwhelmed or afraid that leads you to cope a certain way.
-CHANGE PPT SLIDE - We need to be able to identify what a coping mechanism is in order for us to be able to change it. - We don't need to change all of our coping mechanisms.
-The next exercise will help us determine which ones we may want to work on making more effective.
-CHANGE PPT SLIDE
+For example school may be a huge cause of stress, but is the feeling of being overwhelmed or afraid that leads you to cope a certain way.
+CHANGE PPT SLIDE - We need to be able to identify what a coping mechanism is in order for us to be able to change it.